1. Introduction

 2.1.
 TDCE in AWS Marketplace

-Deploying a TDCE environment in AWS Marketplace uses a CloudFormation template.
+TDCE in AWS Marketplace consists of three products, all of which you will need to subscribe to individually.
+The components are: Techila Server and Techila Worker Linux, Techila Worker Windows.
+Deploying a Techila Server in AWS Marketplace uses a CloudFormation template.
 This template will allow you to specify general deployment details, such as the region where the solution will be deployed.
 After filling out the template and initiating the deployment process, a stack will be created in your AWS account.
 This stack will contain all of the TDCE components created by the CloudFormation template and allow you to manage the deployment as a single unit.
 Please see TDCE Components for a comprehensive list of the created AWS resources.

 The stack will also include one virtual machine, which is the Techila Server.
 The Techila Server provides access to the Techila Dashboard, which can be used to start Techila Workers.
 Please note that to start large amounts of Techila Workers, your Amazon account will need sufficient instance quotas.
 Please see [Making an Amazon Quota Increase request] for instructions on how to increase your quota if needed.
 Please see Cost Estimation for more information about the costs incurred when running a TDCE environment.